meca-technologies/Puretalk-Dashboard/README.md

 ![Stack Overview](https://dashboard.puretalk.ai/static/img/stack-sm.jpg?v=1)
 ## Diagram
 ![Layout](https://miro.medium.com/max/1400/1*zGC7qRcsw4G9I9u9KjMqaQ.png)
+### Layout
+#### /ROUTES
+The routes folder hosts all the blueprint files that define all web routes.
+Flask uses a concept of blueprints for making application components and supporting common patterns within an application or across applications.
+Blueprints can greatly simplify how large applications work and provide a central means for Flask extensions to register operations on applications.
+#### /STATIC
+Folder that stores all static content for the webserver
+#### /TEMPLATES
+Folder that stores all of the HTML templates to be rendered by the Flask app
+#### wsgi.py
+WSGI is the python app that spins up the Flask server
+#### app.py
+This is the main controller that sets up the blueprint routes and libraries necessary for the dashboard to run.
+It also acts as main blueprint for the dashboard and renders all HTML templates
+#### aggrFunctions.py
+This library simplifies making aggregate searches to MongoDB
+#### pureAPI.py
+This blueprint holds all general API endpoints used by the dashboard itself
+#### univFuncs.py
+Holds all universal functions that are used throughout the app
 ## Definitions
+### JINJA
+Jinja is a fast, expressive, extensible templating engine.
+Special placeholders in the template allow writing code similar to Python syntax.
+Then the template is passed data to render the final document.
 ### NGINX
 NGINX, is an open-source web server that is also used as a reverse proxy, HTTP cache, and load balancer.
 ### GUNICORN